jbiatek/BSGRulebook/rulebook.md

      - With a Cylon Leader *and* 5 or 7 total players: add The Mutineer card to the Loyalty deck.
      - With *no* Cylon Leader, *and* 4 or 6 total players: add The Mutineer card *and* another "Not a Cylon" card to the Loyalty deck.
 - If playing with 4 or 6 players, without Daybreak, and no Cylon Leaders, do one of these:
-     - Take the "You Are a Sympathizer" card, but don't add it to the Loyalty deck yet.
+     - Get the "You Are a Sympathizer" card, but don't add it to the Loyalty deck yet.
 Only add it after the first round of Loyalty cards go out.
      - Get the "You Are a Sympathetic Cylon" card and the "Sympathetic Agenda" cards (they have Caprica Six on the back), but don't add anything to the Loyalty Deck yet.
 Only add it after the first round of Loyalty cards go out.
      - Play with the rules from the "No Sympathizer" variant.
 See the "House Rules" section at the end of this rulebook for more information.
 - Keep the "Not a Cylon" deck separate but secret from the Loyalty deck.
 It might be used later to add more cards to the Loyalty deck.
 The "Cylon" deck should be kept secret as well, but it will not be used the rest of the game.

 The Loyalty deck should now finally be complete.
 Shuffle it and distribute 1 card to every (non-Cylon Leader) player unless otherwise specified (Gaius Baltar and Boomer).
 After the first round is dealt, add the Sympathizer card if it was indicated.

-The Cylon Leader receives either 2 Motive cards, or 1 Agenda card from the appropriate deck.
+A Cylon Leader receives either 2 Motive cards, or 1 Agenda card from the appropriate deck.
 (For a 4 or 6 player game use the Sympathetic deck, which has Caprica Six on the back.
 For a 5 or 7 player game use the Hostile deck, which has a Centurion on the back.)

 ### First hand of cards

 Every player *except* the first player draws 3 cards to start the game.
-(As always, these must come from within their skill set.)
+(As always, when a player is drawing Skill cards they must come from within their skill set unless otherwise specified.)
 The first player will get to draw their normal hand of cards in the first turn.
 A Cylon Leader draws 2 cards instead of 3 unless they begin the game as an Infiltrator.

 ### Ionian Nebula additional setup